 8. It’s feed-free

-9. It saves a ton of water (compared to traditional ag)
+9. It saves a lot of water (compared to traditional ag)

-Finally, cultivated meat requires far less water to manufacture.
+Cultivated meat requires far less water to manufacture.
 Water scarcity is already a global issue, with the World Resources Institute (WRI) finding that a quarter of the world’s population across 17 countries are already suffering from extreme levels of high water stress due to the climate crisis and water contamination.
-Scientists doubled down on the warnings of water scarcity in March this year, with experts from the United Nations finding that poor water infrastructure is putting countries at a bigger health risk than the coronavirus pandemic.
+Scientists doubled down on the warnings of water scarcity in 2020, with experts from the United Nations finding that poor water infrastructure is putting countries at a bigger health risk than the coronavirus pandemic.

 In the UN report, the scientists said that water efficiency could be significantly improved if current agricultural farming methods changed.
-Using conventional animal farming, a single quarter pounder beef patty requires 5900 litres of water to produce – cultivated protein, by comparison, could reduce this by a whopping 96%.
+Using conventional animal farming, a single quarter pounder beef patty requires 5900 litres of water to produce – cultivated protein, by comparison, could reduce this by a whopping 96 percent.

 To add to the issue of water usage, traditional animal livestock farming pollutes waterways too – runoff from pesticides and fertilisers can also flow into waterways, reaching oceans to harm marine ecosystems.